Book Giveaway: Guide to the Wildlife of Southwest China

-By entering the Spying on Whales Book Giveaway, entrants agree to abide by the following rules:
+By entering the Guide to the Wildlife of Southwest China Book Giveaway, entrants agree to abide by the following rules:

-3. To enter, register online for the Oct.
-20 Zoom webinar "Spying on Whales" with your name and email address.
-Registrants who already signed up before the giveaway was announced will automatically be entered into the contest.
+2. To enter, register online for the Jan.
+19 Zoom webinar "Beyond Pandas: Guide to the Wildlife of Southwest China" with your name and email address.
 To opt out of the contest, email Kristen Minogue at firstname.lastname@example.org.

-12. The Smithsonian is not responsible for incomplete or misdirected entries, technical or network malfunctions or failures, or causes beyond its control.
+7. The Smithsonian is not responsible for incomplete or misdirected entries, technical or network malfunctions or failures, or causes beyond its control.
 Entrants are solely responsible for their entries.
-Entrants may not submit materials that introduce any software viruses, worms or other programs designed to damage software, hardware or telecommunications equipment or are off-topic, partisan-political, contain advertising, personal attacks or expletives, or is otherwise abusive, threatening, unlawful, harassing, discriminatory, libelous, obscene, false, pornographic, or that infringes on the rights of any third party.
 The Smithsonian reserves the right to disqualify any entrant whose entry or conduct appears in any way to: inhibit the enjoyment of others; tamper with the competition; violate these Rules; infringe on the rights of third parties; or act in an unsportsmanlike or disruptive manner.
 The Smithsonian reserves the right to cancel the contest or modify these rules at any time for any reason at its discretion.
 In the event of a dispute regarding the winners, the Smithsonian reserves the right to award or not award the prizes in its sole discretion.
 By entering this contest, entrants agree to be bound by these Rules and the decisions of the Smithsonian, which are final and binding in all respects.